jessesquires/jessesquires.com/_posts/2018-07-19-blaming-homelessness-on-the-homeless-sf.md

 - **Volunteer with [ECS SF](http://www.ecs-sf.org)** to have a direct impact in helping these folks by serving a meal or cleaning the facilities.

 - [**Do not call the cops**](http://brokeassstuart.com/blog/2016/02/18/what-to-do-when-someone-is-having-a-mental-health-crisis-on-the-street/) if you see a homeless person having a mental health crisis &mdash; contact the [Mobile Crisis Team](http://www.sfresourceconnect.org/detail.php?&tax=RP-1500&s=1&id=18844997), [Concrn.org](http://concrn.org), or the [SF Homeless Outreach Team](http://sfhomeless.wikia.com/wiki/Homeless_Outreach_Team_-_HOT_Team_-_H.O.T._Team).

+{% include updated_notice.html
+message="
+In the [latest episode of Last Week Tonight](https://www.youtube.com/watch?v=liptMbjF3EE), John Oliver's main story was on homelessness.
+You should watch it.
+And it should be no surprise that circumstances have worsened rather than improved since I wrote this essay about 3 years ago.
+The pandemic certainly hasn't helped, but it's not the main culprit.
+The issues are the same and have existed for decades.
+The pandemic just exposed and exacerbated our problems in new ways.

+As discussed in the episode, the solution is relatively simple: to end homelessness, you need to give people homes.
+House people, no questions asked.
+And pay for it by taxing greedy, predatory billionaires.
+Everything else &mdash; treatment for addition, employment, etc. &mdash; comes second.
+There is no hope to address any other concerns unless you house people first.

+Capitalism has conditioned us to view a person experiencing homelessness as an individual failure, rather than our collective failure as a society to provide basic human needs, rights, and dignity to everyone.
+But capitalism is not capable, nor designed, to care for and meet the needs of everyone &mdash; if it were, we wouldn't be discussing this.
+" %}